 Resource 3 Resource Repository: For pediatric health care professionals to explore highlighted tools and resources in the following categories: AAP policy, social determinants (drivers) of health, adverse childhood experiences (ACEs), and general self-education, to decide which to apply and implement in various clinical settings.
 This repository also includes resources that can be shared with patients and their families to engage in topics around racial equity.

-Resource 4 Resource Repository for Parents and Caregivers: This family-friendly resource repository was created to support parents and caregivers as they talk to their children about racial equity while building on their children’s and family’s strengths.
+Resource 4 Resource Repository for Parents and Caregivers: This family-friendly resource repository was created to support parents and caregivers as they talk to their children about race and racism equity while building on their children’s and family’s strengths.
 This repository includes resources from HealthyChildren.org, the AAP parenting website, and from other reliable sources.

 American Academy of Pediatrics